This qualification has one stage, comprising 120 credits.

 For more details of when you will need to apply by and to download an application form, visit our Credit Transfer website.

-On completion of this undergraduate course, we'll award you the Certificate of Higher Education in Sport, Fitness and Management.
+On successfully completing this course, we’ll award you our Certificate of Higher Education in Sport, Fitness and Management.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

 There are no formal entry requirements for this qualification.

 At The Open University we believe education should be open to all, so we provide a high-quality university education to anyone who wishes to realise their ambitions and fulfil their potential.

 Even though there are no entry requirements, there are some skills that you'll need to succeed.
 If you're not quite ready for OU study we can guide you to resources that prepare you, many of which are free.

 Answer a few quick questions to check whether you're ready for study success

 Students who start their study with an Access module are more likely to be successful when they advance to Stage 1 of their qualification.
 They’re specially designed to give you a gentle introduction to OU study, boost confidence in your study skills, and help you gain a broad overview of your chosen subject area.

 - feedback from your tutor through regular one-to-one phone tutorials